DigitalDynamicsLab/fmu_tools/README.md

 0. in CMake, set the `FMU_MODEL_IDENTIFIER` to any valid name (consider your operating system and C-function naming standards);
 1. derive from `ChFmuComponent` your own class; please refer to `FmuInstance` for an example;
 2. the derived class should:
-   - provide a constructor able to consume the standard instantiation arguments `(fmi2String _instanceName, fmi2Type _fmuType, fmi2String _fmuGUID)` and that sets `fmi2Type_CoSimulation_available` and `fmi2Type_ModelExchange_available` of the base class;
+   - override `ChFmuComponent::is_cosimulation_available()` and `ChFmuComponent::is_modelexchange_available()` so that they would return the proper answer;
-   - add all the relevant variables of the model to the FMU through `addFmuVariableXXX` functions; variable units are supported and some default unit is already declared;
+   - in the constructor definition, add all the relevant variables of the model to the FMU through `addFmuVariableXXX` functions; variable units are supported and some default units are already declared;
-   - override `DoStep` method of the base class with the problem-specific implementation
+   - override `DoStep` method of the base class with the problem-specific implementation.
 3. implement in a source file (not in the header!) the `fmi2Instantiate_getPointer` similarly to:
    ```
    ChFmuComponent* fmi2Instantiate_getPointer(